-Swami Tejomayananda, the Head of Chinmaya Mission Worldwide since 1993, has worked tirelessly to fulfil the vision of his Master, initiating major projects to advance Swami Chinmayananda’s vision, teachings and glory.
+Swami Tejomayananda, who was appointed the Head of Chinmaya Mission Worldwide in 1993, has worked tirelessly to fulfil the vision of his Master, initiating major projects to advance Swami Chinmayananda’s vision, teachings and glory.

-Swami Swaroopananda has now been bestowed by Swami Tejomayananda the privilege to serve as the Head of Chinmaya Mission Worldwide, effective Jan 19, 2017.
+Swami Swaroopananda has now been bestowed by Swami Tejomayananda the privilege to serve as the Head of Chinmaya Mission Worldwide from 19 January 2017.

 Childhood and Education